Domitilla Del Vecchio: Recognition

-Del Veccio was the 2010 winner of the Donald P. Eckman Award of the American Automatic Control Council, "for contributions to the theory and practice of hybrid dynamical systems and systems biology".
+Del Vecchio was the 2010 winner of the Donald P. Eckman Award of the American Automatic Control Council, "for contributions to the theory and practice of hybrid dynamical systems and systems biology".
 She was named to the 2021 class of IEEE Fellows, "for contributions to circuit engineering in synthetic biology".
 She is also a Fellow of the International Federation of Automatic Control.